Skip to main content

 Frequently Asked Questions

 Paste your GitHub URL.
 2 minutes.
 Plain-English report — no security background needed.
-Find out if yours is cooked before your users do.
+Find out what's exposed before your users do.

 No credit card required.
 See all plans